examdawn/content/NEP2020/2024/BCA/3rdsem/dbms/lab/index.md

 Tested on 10.6.18-MariaDB-0ubuntu0.22.04.1 except Question 4 which will be written with MySQL 8.0.37 in mind

-Upto Question 5, output is given so students are not stuck staring at a brick wall of CLI

 Question 9 onwards, we are using Oracle Databases since we need to use PL/SQL.
 I know,  I feel the same way😿

 ## Program 1: Execute Single line Query and Group Functions.